parts of indian constitution

 Part IV: Directive Principles (Articles 36 to 51)

-Parts of Indian Constitution: When creating new policies and laws, one must follow the rules outlined in Part 4 of the Indian Constitution.
+Parts of the Indian Constitution: When creating new policies and laws, one must follow the rules outlined in Part 4 of the Indian Constitution.
 They focus on the people’s welfare to ensure that they create a just and equitable society.

 Part IV A: Fundamental Duties (Article 51 A)